the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter5.md

   </Button>
 ~~~~~~~~

 As you can see, the Sort component reuses your common Button component.
-On click, each individual passed `sortKey` will get set by the `onSort()` method.
+On a button click each individual passed `sortKey` will get set by the `onSort()` method.
 Now you should be able to sort the list when you click on the column headers.

 But a button in a column header looks a bit silly.
 Let's give the Sort a proper `className`.